-If you are visiting this page, you may be having a difficult time parenting your child, adolescent or teen.
-It is my goal to be of help as we work together on how to best support your child, while also allowing for some space in the therapeutic process for you to better care for yourself during the challenging moments.
-As you move forward in your parenting journey, I hope to be of value to you and your relationship with your child so you can thrive even when it’s hard.
-I specialize in challenging behaviors, special needs parenting and parent/child issues.
+If you are visiting this page, you may be having a difficult time parenting your neurodivergent child, adolescent or teen.
+It is our goal to be of help as we work together on how to best support your child, while also allowing for some space in the therapeutic process for you to better care for yourself during the challenging moments.
+As you move forward in your parenting journey, we hope to be of value to you and your relationship with your child so you can thrive even when it’s hard.
+We specialize in challenging behaviors, neurodivergent parenting and parent/child issues.

 “If we value our children, we must cherish their parents.”